 Getting around Malta by bus

-eCabs, The Taxi Option in Malta (Uber or Kabbee)
+eCabs, The Taxi Option in Malta (Kabbee)

 eCabs recognisable by its fleet of black vehicles, is a transport company privately owned in Malta. eCabs is the ideal solution if you need to book transport in Malta.
 Whether it is a pre-booking or a last minute booking, eCabs is the ideal solution.

 Using the eCabs application is a guarantee of professional, punctual drivers and comfortable cars. eCabs also offers vehicles suitable for people with reduced mobility, pet-friendly cars and vans for groups or large families.

 eCabs transport offers both the security of advance booking and last minute booking.